 Get Good Sleep

 Sleep is highly underrated, but it may be just as important as eating healthy and exercising.
-Studies show that poor sleep is one of the strongest risk factors for obesity, being linked to an 89% increased risk of obesity in children, and 55% in adults.
+Studies show that poor sleep is one of the strongest risk factors for obesity.
+This is also linked to an 89% increased risk of obesity in children, and 55% in adults.

 A minimum of 30 minutes of physical activity per day of any sort can aid in weight loss.

-Bringing down the cortisol levels helps in aiding weight loss.
-This can be achieved through techniques like deep breathing, meditation, Yoga, music therapy, spending time with friends and family, gardening, taking care of a pet and so on.
+Bringing down the cortisol levels helps in aiding holistic weight loss.
+Techniques like deep breathing, meditation, Yoga, music therapy, spending time with friends and family, gardening, taking care of a pet and so on can help.
 De-stressing can help you to sleep better, eat better, and have emotional balance.

-It is very important to have a personalized weight loss program to be designed under supervision of a Naturopath or an expert as it is essential to know regarding the lifestyle, co-morbidities and the challenges in losing weight.
+It is very important to have a personalized weight loss program to be designed under the supervision of a Naturopath or an expert.
+This is because it is essential to know regarding the lifestyle, co-morbidities and the challenges for holistic weight loss.
 Taking into consideration all the above points with good will power and motivation losing weight should be possible for all.